-- Graduation from an accredited secondary school with a record indicating potential to succeed in college.
+- Graduation from an accredited secondary school with a record indicating the potential to succeed in college.

 - GPA – 3.00 or higher